 Kabelovna Kabex Listed by thegentlemen Ransomware Group

 On March 16, 2026, Czech cable manufacturer Kabelovna Kabex appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which supplies specialized cables to nuclear power plants in the Czech Republic, Slovakia, and international projects including India’s Kudankulam NPP, had internal files exfiltrated during a ransomware attack.
+The company, which supplies specialized cables to nuclear power plants in the Czech Republic, Slovakia, and international projects including India’s Kudankulam NPP, is claimed to have had internal files exfiltrated during a ransomware attack.

 Why This Matters for You and Your Family